To qualify for low-interest loans, you’ll typically need good to excellent credit.

 - Loan amounts: Some lenders can approve you for loans up to $100,000 or more, but remember, the higher the loan, the more you pay back over time.
 It's imperative that you only borrow what you need.

-- Repayment terms: Most lenders offer terms between 1 and 7 years.
+- Repayment terms: Many lenders offer terms between two and seven years.
 Choose the one that best fits your needs, as a manageable repayment schedule can help you repay your loan successfully.
 Check the payment amount and date to ensure you can make your payments.

-- Fees: Some, but not all, lenders charge origination fees, which may be deducted upfront from the loan amount, as well as more common fees, like late fees and NSF fees.
+- Fees: Some, but not all, lenders charge origination fees, which may be deducted upfront from the loan amount, as well as more common fees, like late fees and NSF (nonsufficient funds) fees.

-- Cosigner option: If you have fair or bad credit and a lender allows a cosigner, you might be able to secure a lower interest rate than you would have on your own.
-Keep in mind that a cosigner is responsible for payments if you’re unable to pay.
+- Cosigner option: If you have fair or bad credit and a lender allows a cosigner, you might be able to secure a lower interest rate than you could on your own.
+Keep in mind that a cosigner is responsible for payments if you're unable to pay.

 How does a low-interest loan work?